-Being on the Missouri River, St. Charles saw a steady stream of fur trappers and traders to Indian country.
-William, being an outdoorsman, and like many of the other intelligent, enterprising young men, saw good reason to follow the river west.
+On the Missouri River, St. Charles saw a steady stream of fur trappers and traders to Indian country.
+William, an outdoorsman and like many other intelligent, enterprising young men, saw good reason to follow the river west.

-The Rocky Mountain Fur Company was the first to depend primarily upon trapping for their furs, rather than buying them from Native Americans.
-The men who worked for Ashley did not earn a fixed wage, rather they split the proceeds of the furs they obtained.
+The Rocky Mountain Fur Company was the first to depend primarily upon trapping for their furs rather than buying them from Native Americans.
+The men who worked for Ashley did not earn a fixed wage; instead, they split the proceeds of the furs they obtained.

-Over the next several years he continued to trap in the mountains, while make several trips back to St. Louis to sell the furs and obtain supplies.
-In 1830, he was the first to bring wagons back to the Rocky Mountains, and helped to blaze the Oregon Trail by finding a shortcut, now known as “Sublette’s Cut” in Wyoming.
+Over the next several years, he continued to trap in the mountains while making several trips back to St. Louis to sell the furs and obtain supplies.
+In 1830, he was the first to bring wagons back to the Rocky Mountains and helped to blaze the Oregon Trail by finding a shortcut, now known as “Sublette’s Cut,” in Wyoming.
 That year, when he returned to St. Louis, the partnership with Smith and Jackson was dissolved.

-In 1831, he entered the Santa Fe Trade, but abandoned the idea after the death of Jedediah Smith.
+In 1831, he entered the Santa Fe Trade but abandoned the idea after the death of Jedediah Smith.
 He soon returned to trapping in the mountains and was present at the Battle of Pierre’s Hole on July 18, 1832, in which he was wounded.
-However, he recovered and in December of that year, formed a partnership with Robert Campbell, who had long been with him on numerous mountain expeditions.
-Their firm operated for the next ten years with their only serious opposition being the American Fur Company.
-They later sold their business to the American Fur Company and Sublette settled down in St. Louis, Missouri, where he became involved in business and politics.
+However, in December of that year, he recovered and formed a partnership with Robert Campbell, who had long been with him on numerous mountain expeditions.
+Their firm operated for the next ten years, with their only serious opposition being the American Fur Company.
+They later sold their business to the American Fur Company, and Sublette settled in St. Louis, Missouri, where he became involved in business and politics.

-In 1844, Sublette married Frances Hereford, of Tuscumbia, Alabama.
-In the spring of 1845, Sublette desired to become the Superintendent of Indian Affairs at St. Louis and soon made a trip to Washington to secure the position.
-During his trip he was in Pittsburgh, Pennsylvania on July 23rd, where he became ill and died.
+In 1844, Sublette married Frances Hereford of Tuscumbia, Alabama.
+In the spring of 1845, he desired to become the Superintendent of Indian Affairs at St. Louis and soon made a trip to Washington to secure the position.
+During his trip, he was in Pittsburgh, Pennsylvania, on July 23, where he became ill and died.
 He was initially buried in the private burying ground on his farm on the outskirts of St. Louis.
-However, later, his remains were removed to Bellefontaine Cemetery in St. Louis, Missouri.
+However, his remains were later removed to Bellefontaine Cemetery in St. Louis, Missouri.